 Dupont ROE is nothing but an extended way of writing an ROE formula.
-It divides ROE into several ratios that collectively equal ROE while individually providing insight to most important term in ratio analysis.
+It divides ROE into several ratios that collectively equal ROE while individually providing insight to the most important term in ratio analysis of a financial statement.

 = (Net Income / Sales) x (Sales / Total Assets) x (Total Assets / Shareholder’s Equity)

 The above formula is nothing but the ROE formula = Net Income / Shareholder’s Equity.